Contents

 New Angela Marsons Books

 D.I.
-Kim Stone Series In Order of Reading
+Kim Stone Books in Publication Order

-- First Blood, 2019 (prequel novel)
+- First Blood, 2019 (prequel story)

 - Silent Scream, 2015